-Specchio d'Italia is a Specchio dei tempi project.
-In recent years, our foundation, which has deep roots in the city of Turin, has increasingly ventured outside the borders of Piedmont.
+Specchio d’Italia is a foundation born from the experience of Specchio dei tempi.
+Specchio dei tempi has deep roots in the city of Turin and in recent years has increasingly ventured outside the borders of Piedmont.
 As always, it has done so pushed by emergency-related interventions, starting to move in an increasingly structured, more continuous, more effective way.

 We believe that the intervention of Specchio dei tempi in Arquata del Tronto, a town devastated by the earthquake in central Italy in 2016, is a model to be developed: we reached the area a few hours after the tragedy and we started working with that community, to bring it back to life.
 Our experience gained from many other calamities was made available.
 The splendid school, which those people wanted to name precisely after our foundation (a gesture for which we are moved), is today the monument to that effort, made possible by the donations of tens of thousands of readers of La Stampa.
 But then we continued to work with them: we didn't leave, we stayed.
 Starting up other initiatives, from financial support for small businesses, to the construction of the gym, to the allowance of 2000 euros for each child born, to support the activities of the children of our schools.